 For instance, the Associated Press initially reported that the student protestors had been armed, fired first and exchanged gunfire with police officers.
 This was false, although some officers later stated later they’d heard small arms fire and believed they were being shot at before shooting into the crowd in self-defense.

 The black community was appalled at the slaughter and the subsequent bad press.
-Many took to the streets in protest and demonstrated in Raleigh, South Carolina’s capital.
+Many took to the streets in protest and demonstrated in Columbia, South Carolina’s capital.

 Civil rights leader Martin Luther King Jr. sent a telegram to President Lyndon B. Johnson stating that the deaths in Orangeburg, “lie on the conscience of Chief Strom and the government of South Carolina.”
 The head of the NAACP traveled to Orangeburg to challenge the media’s portrayal of the confrontation.